Light-emitting fibres overcome deafness

 The novel approach uses genetic techniques to induce light sensitivity in cochlear neurons, the cells that relay auditory information to the brain.

-When light is transmitted through an optical fibre in the fitted implant, neurons modified to light-sensitive are triggered to generate an auditory response.
+When light is transmitted through an optical fibre in the fitted implant, neurons modified to be light-sensitive are triggered to generate an auditory response.

 The proof-of-concept study lays the foundation for more in-depth research into alternative hearing restoration technologies, writes Christian Wrobel and colleagues in the study published in the journal Science Translational Medicine.